Avionics-Propulsion-Landers-GT/Git-Training/README.md

 1. Install git on your computer and make sure you can call it from the command prompt.
 2. Clone this repository (Git-Training) - you may have to set git.config parameters on your Terminal/Command Prompt.
 3. Create a branch with your name and initials (eg., for John Doe, your branch name should be set to 'John-D')
+  - Hint: HTTPS Cloning link is https://github.com/Avionics-Propulsion-Landers-GT/Git-Training.git
 4. Use git checkout to move to that branch.
 5. Add a file with your name ('John-D') as the filename, commit it, and push it to YOUR branch (not main)
 6. Finally, make a separate push to put your branch up to date with the main branch.